Some of the great GNU/Linux distributions

 xbps-src can also build natively or cross compile for the target machine, and supports multiple C libraries (glibc and musl currently).

-The Void Linux project is described as a controlled anarchy.
+The Void Linux project is described as a controlled anarchy, which I am no big fan of and had several bad experiences with.

 This is working as intended, and we like it this way.
 We've decided that it's better to have flexible workflows that can adapt to new situations as they arise rather than needing to consult detailed documentation or request authorization in advance.
 Rather than determining processes for every action, we instead choose to trust our members to think on their feet and come up with reasonable solutions.